Skip to main content

 Last updated: May 6, 2026 Bottom line: Pennsylvania does not have one senior-only benefits portal.
 Most older adults should start with COMPASS for Medicaid, Supplemental Nutrition Assistance Program (SNAP), Low-Income Home Energy Assistance Program (LIHEAP), and long-term care.
 Use myPATH for the Property Tax/Rent Rebate Program.
 Use Pennsylvania’s Application Tracker when you only need a … Read more

-Last updated: April 7, 2026 Bottom line: Oklahoma does not have one senior-only benefits portal.
-For most older adults, the main online starting point is OKDHSLive, but many seniors age 65 or older who need Medicare cost-sharing help, nursing home Medicaid, or the ADvantage home- and community-based waiver should stop relying on the general portal … Read more
+Last updated: 27 May 2026 Bottom line: Oklahoma does not have one senior-only benefits portal.
+Most older adults should start with OKDHSLive for food, energy, cash help, renewals, case status, and document upload.
+Use MySoonerCare for many standard SoonerCare tasks.
+But many people age 65 or older who need Medicare cost help, nursing home Medicaid, … Read more

 North Dakota Benefits Portals for Seniors 2026 Guide